Tonevanda/Compilers/README.md

         return " " + value;
     }
 ```

-This function is called following every adition of load/store to the code string
+This function is called following every addition of load/store to the code string

-- iconst_0, bipush, sipush, ldc:
-Also relatively simple, just need to check if the variable is between the apropriate intervals:
+- `iconst_0`, `bipush`, `sipush`, `ldc`: Also relatively simple, just need to check if the variable is between the apropriate intervals:

 ```java
     if(literalInt == -1){